bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </details>

-In the code above, the first selector is extremely specific and could be identified, and rendered, much quicker with the use of a class.
+<p>In the code above, the first selector is extremely specific and could be
+identified, and rendered, much quicker with the use of a class.
-Additionally, using a class in this case greatly reduces the need to identify an element's parent, allowing that elements location to change over time without breaking any styles.
+Additionally, using a class in this case greatly reduces the need to identify an element's parent, allowing that elements location to change over time without breaking any styles.</p>

-The second example includes selectors shorter than the first example but it can be improved by providing the same level of specificity to each selector.
+<p>The second example includes selectors shorter than the first example but
+it can be improved by providing the same level of specificity to each selector.
 Avoid using overly specific selectors, in return they are less likely to break should the order of elements change.
-Cutting out some of the individual selector units, and giving all of the selectors the same strength, allows them to better cooperate.
+Cutting out some of the individual selector units, and giving all of the selectors the same strength, allows them to better cooperate.</p>

-The overall goal with short selectors is to decrease specificity, creating cleaner, more charitable code.
+<p>The overall goal with short selectors is to decrease specificity, creating
+cleaner, more charitable code.</p>

 <h4>Favor Classes</h4>

-Classes are great, they render quickly, allow for styles to be reused, and are already commonly used in building a website.
-When using classes though, there are common practices to observe in order to see that they are leveraged properly.
+<p>Classes are great, they render quickly, allow for styles to be reused,
+and are already commonly used in building a website.
+When using classes though, there are common practices to observe in order to see that they are leveraged properly.</p>

-Since selectors are rendered from right to left it is important to keep an eye on the <b>key selector</b>.
+<p>Since selectors are rendered from right to left it is important to keep
+an eye on the <b>key selector</b>.
 The key selector is the selector unit at the end, furthest to the right.
 The key selector is crucial as it identifies the first element a browser is going to find.
 Having a poor key selector can send the browser on a wild goose hunt.
-Don't be afraid to use a class to be more unique simply for the benefit of performance.
+Don't be afraid to use a class to be more unique simply for the benefit of performance.</p>

-Additionally, do not prefix class selectors with an element.
-Doing so prohibits those styles from easily being applied to a different element and increases the overall specificity of the selector.
+<p>Additionally, do not prefix class selectors with an element.
+Doing so
+prohibits those styles from easily being applied to a different element and increases the overall specificity of the selector.</p>

 <details>
   <summary>CSS</summary>